 Alternatives to refinancing to a short-term mortgage

-- Earn extra income to pay down your loan balance.
-Use some of your free time to pick up a part-time gig or side hustle.
-Your earnings can help you chip away at your loan’s principal balance more quickly.
+- Earn extra income to pay down your loan balance If you pick up a part-time gig or side hustle, your earnings can help you chip away at your loan’s principal balance more quickly.